 - April 10, 2006 – Mike Huckabee signs into law an increase in the minimum wage from $5.15 to $6.25 an hour.
-That minimum still applies to businesses that do not engage in inter-state commerce; otherwise, Arkansas follows the federal minimum.
+That minimum still applies to businesses that do not engage in interstate commerce; otherwise, Arkansas follows the federal minimum.

 - Nov 6, 2018 – By a resounding 68.4% majority, Arkansas voters approved a series of annual increases in the state’s minimum wage from $8.50 now to $11 an hour by 2021 – a 29 percent increase over three years.
-With roughly one-fourth of its workforce earning minimum wage pay, Arkansas has one of highest poverty rates in the country.
+With roughly one-fourth of its workforce earning minimum wage pay, Arkansas has one of the highest poverty rates in the country.
 On Jan.
 1, 2019, roughly 300,000 workers will get a pay raise from $8.50 to $9.25 an hour.

 - July 1, 2014 – California’s state minimum wage rises to $9.00 per hour and automatically rises to $10.00 per hour effective Jan.
 1, 2016, under legislation signed by Gov. Jerry Brown in September 2013.
-The measure increases pay for about 3.3 million workers, or 8 percent of California’s workforce.
+The measure increases pay for about 3.3 million workers or 8 percent of California’s workforce.
 For California taxpayers, one benefit is that Medical, the state’s Medicaid program, is expected to save an estimated $564 million from 2015 to 2017 because many workers, at higher minimum wages, would no longer qualify for Medical.

 - Nov.
-4, 2014 – San Francisco voters approve an incremental wage increase from $10.74 to $12.25 an hour on May 1, 2015, to $13 in July 2016, $14 in 2017 and $15 in 2018.
-Subsequently the wage will be indexed to the consumer price index.
+4, 2014 – San Francisco voters approve an incremental wage increase from $10.74 to $12.25 an hour on May 1, 2015, to $13 in July 2016, $14 in 2017, and $15 in 2018.
+Subsequently, the wage will be indexed to the consumer price index.
 All San Francisco employers will have to comply regardless of business size and will get no financial offset for providing sick pay or healthcare benefits.

 - Nov.
 4, 2014 – Oakland voters approve a minimum wage increase from $9.00 to $12.25 an hour in March 2015.

 - July 15, 2014 – San Diego City Council votes 6-3 to raise the city’s minimum wage $11.50 an hour by 2017.
 City Council President Todd Gloria and a coalition of progressive groups had pushed for a higher minimum of $13.09 an hour.
-With several business groups opposed, Republican Mayor Kevin Faulconer vetoes the measure but is overridden by 6-2 vote in City Council.
-San Diego Small Business Coalition circulates petition seeking popular vote and the issue is put on the ballot for November 2016.
+With several business groups opposed, Republican Mayor Kevin Faulconer vetoes the measure but is overridden by a 6-2 vote in City Council.
+San Diego Small Business Coalition circulates a petition seeking popular vote and the issue is put on the ballot for November 2016.

 - Jan.
 1, 2014 – San Jose’s minimum wage rises to $10.15 an hour, under ballot measure passed by popular referendum on Nov.
-6, 2012 that hiked city’s minimum from $8 in 2012 to current $10.15 level.
+6, 2012, that hiked the city’s minimum from $8 in 2012 to the current $10.15 level.
 Despite initial fears of job loss, the unemployment rate in the San Jose metro area actually falls from 7.4% in March 2013 to 5.4% by mid-2014.
 The San Jose Downtown Association reports that even with the minimum wage rising over an 18-month period, the number of restaurants in the downtown area increased by 20%.